-Communal violence is essentially impersonal, collective and ethnic/ tribal.
-So it includes inter-community conflicts, riots and demonstrations involving communities of diverse religion groups, sects, tribes and ethnic groups.
-That is why violent civil unrest, minoritarian unrest, racial strife, inter-communal fracas and ethno-religious violence, and mob-frenzy come within the range and domain of communal violence.
-In the opinion of scholars like Colm Campbell, Kimuli Kahara, D. L. Horowitz, G. Kynoch and L. Mancini, communal violence is principally caused because of degradation of rule of law, radicalization of anger among one or more communities, violent mobilization, and discriminatory application of jurisprudence, ethnic segregation and widespread mistrust among communities.
-So communal violence/ ethnic violence/ non-state conflicts/ mass violence/ social-inter-communal violence/ ethno-religious violence/ massacre/ sectarian violence is the outcome of people's aggressive denunciation of and reaction to horizontal inequality.
-Hence communal violence is a type of organized violence/ crime and hence a type of group violence.
-With reference to the brief meta-critical analysis of communal violence just actualized, it is proposed to study how Dattani has trans-scripted communal violence in "Final Solutions" and "Where did I leave my purdah?"
+Communal violence is essentially impersonal, collective, and ethnic/ tribal.
+So it includes inter-community conflicts, riots, and demonstrations involving communities of diverse religious groups, sects, tribes, and ethnic groups.
+That is why violent civil unrest, minoritarian unrest, racial strife, inter-communal fracas, ethno religious violence, and mob frenzy come within the range and domain of communal violence.
+In the opinion of scholars like Colm Campbell, Kimuli Kahara, D. L. Horowitz, G. Kynoch, and L. Mancini, communal violence is principally caused because of degradation of the rule of law, the radicalization of anger among one or more communities, violent mobilization, and discriminatory application of jurisprudence, ethnic segregation and widespread mistrust among communities.
+So communal violence/ ethnic violence/ non-state conflicts/ mass violence/ social-inter-communal violence/ethno religious violence/ massacre/ sectarian violence is the outcome of people's aggressive denunciation of and reaction to horizontal inequality.
+Hence, communal violence is a type of organized violence/ crime and, therefore, group violence.
+Concerning the brief meta-critical analysis of communal violence just actualized, it is proposed to study how Dattani has trans-scripted communal violence in "Final Solutions" and "Where did I leave my purdah?"